zartzurt/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: If an unit has a pair of boxes with same posible value set of size two that means no other box in the unit can have those values.
-Applying this rule to every unit is going to eliminate solutions for each box.
-We keep iterating all the units till constraints can not reduce the number of solutions and we have to do a seach to find a solution.
+A: If an unit has a pair of boxes with same value set of size two that means no other box in the unit can have those values.
+Applying this rule to every unit with other constraints is going to reduce solutions for each box.
+We keep iterating all the units till constraints can not reduce the number of solutions then we have to do a seach to find a solution.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Diagonal constraints form a local unit of boxes just like row, column and box constraints.
-Each elimination rule should satisfy the same rules for this constraint just like every other unit.
+A: Diagonal constraints form a local unit just like row, column and square units.
+Each constraint strategy should eliminate values from the diagonal unit just like every other local unit.

 ### Install